pgtipping/Synthalyst/memory-bank/progress.md

 - Next.js updated to the latest version

 ## Current Issues

+- **Vercel Deployment Error** (2025-03-07 18:30:45)

+  - Build error in the Competency Manager page
+  - Error message: "`Tooltip` must be used within `TooltipProvider`"
+  - This is preventing successful deployment to production
+  - Priority: High (fix immediately to enable deployment)

 - TypeScript errors in test files (2025-03-07 12:47:09)
   - Several test files have TypeScript errors related to Next.js 15.2.0 compatibility